ilia144000/RANNTA-DeFi-Router/README.md

   "impact": "...",
   "route": [...]
 }

-🔐 Licensing & Restrictions
+## 📜 Licensing & Restrictions

-This repository exposes only the public shell.
+This repository exposes only the **public shell** of the RANNTA Router.
-Private routing logic and liquidity algorithms are intellectual property of RANNTA Protocol.
+Private routing logic and liquidity algorithms are the **intellectual property of the RANNTA Protocol**.

-❌ You may NOT:
+### ❌ You may NOT:
-copy or reverse-engineer private routing logic
+- copy or reverse-engineer private routing logic

-build derivative routing engines for commercial use
+- build derivative routing engines for commercial use

-use the RANNTA identity for competing products
+- use the RANNTA identity for competing products

-package or resell the router logic
+- package, republish, or resell the routing logic

-✔ You MAY:
+### ✔ You MAY:
-use public API endpoints (/health, /prices, /route) in your applications
+- use public API endpoints (`/health`, `/prices`, `/route`) in your applications

-build UI integrations
+- build UI integrations

-contribute improvements to non-core code
+- contribute improvements to non-core open code

-For commercial licensing or partnership, please contact the maintainer.
+For commercial licensing or partnership inquiries, please contact the maintainer.

-⚡ Status
-Current Release: Phase-4 (Monitoring UI)

-Upcoming Milestones:

-Phase-5 → Split execution engine

-Phase-6 → Predictive liquidity model

-Phase-7 → RANNTA-native optimization layer

-✨ About RANNTA
-RANNTA is a symbolic, narrative-driven, and technically advanced protocol on The Open Network (TON) — creating new classes of intelligence-powered financial and creative tools.

-The RANNTA DeFi Router is one of its foundational infrastructural components, powering ArcWallet, RANNTAverse Marketplace, and future TON-native systems.

-© Copyright
-Copyright © 2025 by ilia144000
-All Rights Reserved.